 Service.

+(i) If the Complainant identifies itself in the Complaint as an IGO Complainant, the IGO Complainant must agree to resolve the Respondent's challenge to the Determination via binding appellate arbitration administered by the Provider.

 4. Notice of Complaint and Locking of Domain

 (a) The Provider shall include a copy of the Complaint in its notice to the Registry